Probate Services

 LETTERS

-The Personal Representative will take their Oath that they will properly perform their duties as the Personal Representative of this estate to the best of their ability and the Clerk's Office will issue either Letters Testamentary or Letters of Administration.
-The Personal Representative will need these letters to open the estate bank account and in handling their duties as the representative of the estate.
+The Personal Representative will take their Oath to properly perform their duties as the Personal Representative of this estate to the best of their ability.
+The Clerk’s Office will issue either Letters Testamentary or Letters of Administration.
+The Personal Representative will need these letters to open the estate bank account and to handle their duties as the representative of the estate.

 CLOSING THE ESTATE